thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2025-10-25-work-life-balance.md

 ## The guilt of trying to do it all

 Mira, my daughter often barged into my home office mid-call.
-"Daddy, come play with me", she'd say and I'd mute my mic, turn off camera and melt a little inside.
-Those moments gave me joy but also guilt.
+"Daddy, come play with me", she'd say and I had to tell her "daddy is working, go play elsewhere".
+Those moments gave me tremendous guilt.
 My wife shouldered most of the childcare so I could focus.
 She's a champ.
 But I often felt I was taking advantage of her strength.

 If Mira someday asks me, "why do you work so much?", I'd tell her I'm trying to give her the best life I can.
 But if I'm honest, part of it is ego.
 I want to prove to myself that I'm capable.
 That I can climb the ladder, not just for money but for meaning.